w3c/wai-website/pages/about/groups/task-forces/fast.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The objective of the Framework for Accessible Specification of Technologies (FAST) Task Force is to collect user and functional needs, and to create guidance for content developers using a framework that describes the features web technologies should provide to ensure it’s possible to create content that is accessible to users with disabilities.
+The objective of the Framework for Accessible Specification of Technologies (FAST) Task Force is to collect user and functional needs, and to create guidance for content developers using a framework that describes the features web technologies should provide to ensure it’s possible to create content that’s accessible to users with disabilities.

 {::nomarkdown}
 {% include box.html type="end" %}